 Faculty: Professors Dan Shemer and Mary Jo Livingston

-The Criminal Practice Clinic offers students the opportunity to actually practice criminal law, under Rule 16 of the Rules Governing Admission to the Bar, in the trial courts of Maryland.
-Students prosecute or defend persons charged with crimes, such as assault, drug offenses, alcohol-related charges, disorderly conduct, theft and the like.
+The Criminal Practice Clinic offers students the opportunity to practice criminal law in the trial courts of Maryland, under Rule 16 of the Rules Governing Admission to the Bar.
+Students prosecute or defend persons charged with crimes such as assault, drug offenses, alcohol-related charges, disorderly conduct, theft and the like.
 As a student lawyer, you investigate, interview witnesses/clients, negotiate plea agreements, argue motions, give opening statements and closing arguments, direct- and cross-examine witnesses and more.

-Unlike most of the other clinics at the University of Baltimore School of Law, CPC students are supervised by assistant state's attorneys and assistant public defenders, not University of Baltimore School of Law faculty.
-A classroom component, which is taught by a UB faculty member and meets once-a-week for two hours, rounds out the CPC experience.
+Criminal Practice Clinic students are supervised by assistant state's attorneys and assistant public defenders, not University of Baltimore School of Law faculty.
+A weekly two-hour classroom component, which is taught by a UB faculty member, rounds out the CPC experience.

 Grading: The four-credit placement is pass/fail; the two-credit classroom component is graded.

 The Criminal Practice Clinic selects its students through the lottery process.